kkishore9891/hugging_face_llms/README.md

-# hugging_face_llms
+# Hugging Face LLMs
-Repository for all the hugging face courses
+Repository for the Hugging Face NLP course and the agents course.